-The original version of this page contained links to a wide range of open-access subject-specific image and film databases useful for lecturers and students.
-Many of these have now vanished into cyberspace, though some current or archived sites are listed below.
-University of Brighton staff and students can also access a number of other subscription resources such as Artstor and Bridgeman Education, available through the institutional log-in – see the Library Guide to Using Images
+This page signposts some useful open-access sources for images and provides guidance for their use.
+University of Brighton staff and students can also access a number of other subscription resources such as Artstor and Bridgeman Education, available through the institutional log-in – see the Library Guide to Using Images .

-Firstly, you can improve the way you use Google Image search by taking advantage of its built-in tools, including filtering by usage rights and reverse image search (more on this later).
+These sources are almost always preferable to using Google Image search, however quick and convenient that may seem, as this can lead to carelessness around copyright, image quality and attribution.
+(At the very least, students can improve the way they use Google Image search by taking advantage of its built-in tools, including filtering by usage rights and reverse image search (more on this later).

 Creative Commons licenses are widely used to enable legal sharing and re-use of images and other content, sometimes with conditions around attribution or commercial use, as in the example on the left.
 Click the image to go to Brian Mathers website, or go to the Creative Commons website to see what CC-BY-ND means.

 It is important for students to understand the options for sharing their own work (whether text- or image-based) as well as for responsible use of that of other people.
 It can also be very helpful to incorporate these questions when discussing issues around plagiarism and attribution in their academic work, rather than focusing on the penalties for getting it wrong.

 For more on Creative Commons and the full range of licenses see their website at https://creativecommons.org/

 Websites that specialise in offering public domain or Creative Commons licensed high quality images currently include:

 - Pexels https://www.pexels.com/